TechnicalPursuit/TIBET/README.md

 TIBET tags are self-contained packages of web functionality you can create, share, and leverage in the construction of your applications.
-The TIBET [Tag Store&trade;](http://www.technicalpursuit.com/tibet/tagstore/) is our hosted clearinghouse for tags and other TIBET-related products and services.
+The TIBET [Tag Store&trade;](http://www.technicalpursuit.com/tibet/tagstore/) is our clearinghouse for tags and other TIBET-related extensions.

 # Contacting Us